suzannejmatthews/aosk/chapter2.md

 `capture.pcap` file found in this folder.
 You will notice that a program called Wireshark will open.
 2. In Wireshark, click on the `Protocol` tab.
 This will sort the packets based on their protocols.
-In this tutorial we are interested in TCP/HPTP and SMTP traffic.
+In this tutorial we are interested in TCP/HPTP,SMTP, and FTP
+traffic.
 ![ws1](http://www.suzannejmatthews.com/images/aosk/chapter2/ws1.png)